 Get Lost in The Strip District

-Once an industrial warehouse district in Pittsburgh’s early days, The Strip District is now home to a variety of restaurants, bars, boutiques, markets, and festivals.
-Snag a spot on the patio and enjoy small plates at Gaucho Parrilla Argentina.
-Take a tour of Wigle Whiskey Distillery and sample their Pennsylvania Rye.
-See unique art installations from local artists at Contemporary Craft.
+Once an industrial warehouse district, The Strip District is now home to a variety of Pittsburgh restaurants, bars, boutiques, markets, and festivals.
+Snag a spot on the patio and enjoy dishes like Rosemary Braised Beef or Paella at Gaucho Parrilla Argentina.
+Take a tour and sample the Pennsylvania Straight Rye or Honey Bourbon at Wigle Whiskey Distillery.
+See unique art installations from local artists or attend an art workshop at Contemporary Craft.
 Reserve the ten-seat communal table in Bar Marco‘s wine cellar for a five-course meal with friends.
-Catch a Steelers game while enjoying ice cold IPAs at The BeerHive.
-If you’re looking for a fun night out on the town, The Strip is where you should be!
+Catch a Steelers (NFL) game while sampling ice-cold IPAs like the Weekend Vibes IPA at The BeerHive.
+If you’re looking for a fun night out on the town while living in Pittsburgh, The Strip is where you should be!

 Escape to the Outdoors

 What better way to explore the city than to do it while experiencing the great outdoors?
 There are plenty of outdoor activities in Pittsburgh!
-Discover incredible views of the Pittsburgh skyline from spots like Grandview Avenue or The Point of View Statue in Mount Washington.
-Take the kids to the Pittsburgh Zoo & PPG Aquarium to see cheetahs, polar bears, flamingoes, and more!
-Enjoy the tennis courts, playgrounds, and trails at the 644-acre Frick Park (the largest park in Pittsburgh).
-Spend the day paddle boarding, whitewater rafting, or participating in on-the-water yoga with SurfSUP Adventures.
-Or visit Point State Park in Pittsburgh’s “Golden Triangle,” where you can see the Allegheny, Monongahela, and Ohio converge!
+Play a game of basketball, walk your dog, or go for a jog at Emerald View Park.
+Go horseback riding in the woods or swim in the pool in the Allegheny Observatory at Riverview Park.
+Challenge yourself to a game of tennis, go for a bike ride, or embark on a family hike on the trails at 644-acre Frick Park—the largest park in Pittsburgh.
+Spend the day paddleboarding, whitewater rafting, or participating in on-the-water yoga with SurfSUP Adventures.
+Or visit Point State Park in Pittsburgh’s “Golden Triangle” to see the Allegheny River, Monongahela River, and Ohio River converge!

-Living in Pittsburgh means you have several options for pro teams!
-Head to Heinz Field to tailgate and cheer on the six-time Super Bowl champions, the Pittsburgh Steelers (or “Sixburgh Steelers,” as they’re sometimes called).
-More into baseball?
-Make your way to PNC Park to watch the Pittsburgh Pirates play rivals like the St. Louis Cardinals and the Philadelphia Phillies.
+Living in the ‘Burgh means you have several options to watch pro sports games!
+Tailgate and cheer on the six-time Super Bowl champions, the Pittsburgh Steelers (NFL)—or “Sixburgh Steelers” as they’re sometimes called—at Acrisure Stadium.
+Are you more interested in baseball?
+Watch the Pittsburgh Pirates (MLB) play rivals like the St. Louis Cardinals (MLB) and the Philadelphia Phillies (MLB) at PNC Park.
 Is hockey more your speed?
-Spend an evening at PPG Paints Arena with the five-time Stanley Cup winners, the Pittsburgh Penguins.
+Spend an evening at PPG Paints Arena watching five-time Stanley Cup winners, the Pittsburgh Penguins (NHL).